 Both school and college, have invested in the IT infrastructure and the maintenance of a high quality physical environment.
 Each site also has a Pupil Support and Family Engagement Manager, a sound Pastoral support structure and access to psychotherapy.
-A Music Therapist is employed using some PPG in order to support students and groups with emotional health needs.

 Progress is monitored by leaders using two systems: -